A buy-for-life… umbrella?

 Blunt chose this factory for their stellar international reputation for quality - and it shows.
 Working towards the highest manufacturing standards, Blunt work closely with their partners, to ensure a zero compromise approach.

 Repair over replace

-Blunt umbrellas aren’t just designed for strength and performance - repairability is built into them too.
+Designing something to last isn't just about strength - repairability is an important feature of these umbrellas.
 Blunt sell replacement parts on their website, so you can try fixing yours at home.
-But if you’re not feeling handy, simply send yours off to get repaired by their engineers.
+But if you'd rather leave it to the experts, you can send yours off to get repaired by their engineers.

 Blunt offer an impressive two year free repairs warranty on their umbrellas as standard.
-We’re offering our customers 5 years - and we’ll foot the bill.
 And years down the line, if your umbrella breaks out of warranty, repairs by Blunt come at a very fair price.

 The business model of the umbrella world relies on repeat purchases.
 In other words, you’ll spend more money on something you have to keep replacing.
 Umbrellas are a classic case of planned obsolescence, which creates a highly frustrating customer experience.
 And from an environmental perspective, what could be more irresponsible than mass producing products that are destined for landfill?

 Blunt are disrupting an industry that is heavily dependent on us buying items for short-term use.
 Investing in an umbrella that will last for years is a small way in which we can make more considered purchases.
 And - you'll never have to chuck another brolly in the bin again.

 Shop the full range of Blunt umbrellas here.

 Read about our other long-lasting alternatives to throwaway items.